macropodhq/gitr-backend/doc/api.md

 Try to create a match.
 If the `person` referenced doesn't exist, it will return a `406 unacceptable` response.
-If they do exist, and have also chosen to match with you, it will return a `201 created` response with a redirect to the match record, and in any other case will return a `202 accepted` reponse with no content.
+If they do exist, and have also chosen to match with you, it will return a `201 created` response with a redirect to the match record, and in any other case will return a `202 accepted` response with no content.
 If the `match` field is `true`, it'll be registered as your intent to match with that person.
 If it's `false`, it'll be registered as disinterest, and won't ever result in a `match` record being created.